 Once in Blaye, you can join a tour of its 17th-century citadel, a UNESCO World Heritage Site.
 For a more active excursion, take a bike ride around Blaye.
 Later in the day, you can choose to bike from Blaye through the idyllic French countryside to Bourg.
 While in the ancient village of Bourg, take a walking tour and visit the Carriage Museum, which houses a wonderful collection of horse-drawn vehicles.
 Later in the day, experience the hospitality of this charming medieval village with an exclusive wine festival.
 Meet the local wine growers and taste the fruits of their labors as well as enjoy live French music and dancing.
 (B,L,D)

 Pauillac, a lovely village on the Left Bank of the Gironde Estuary, is gateway to the famed Médoc region, renowned for producing some of the world’s finest Bordeaux wines.
 You will see some of the most beautiful and famous wine estates, including Château Latour, Château Mouton Rothschild, Château Lafite Rothschild and Château Pichon Longueville.
 You’ll then visit either Château Gruaud Larose or Château Léoville Poyferré for a tasting of Grand Cru wines.
-Alternately, you can visit Lynch Bages, a quaint wine estate and village, followed by a wine and local specialties tasting.
+Alternately, you can visit Margaux Vineyards, a quaint wine estate, followed by a wine and local specialties tasting.
 Or, enjoy a coast drive to Soulac-sur-Mer where you’ll see unique sights, such as the Statue of Liberty and the Cordouan lighthouse known to be the oldest in France.
 (B,L,D)

 Visit the impressive Castle of Roquetaillade, an amazingly preserved masterpiece of medieval military architecture owned by the same noble family for 700 years and travel to the Sauternes wine region to either Chateau de Rayne Vigneau or Chateau Guiraud to taste the highly prized golden-hued sweet wines produced here.
 For those wishing to explore more of the history on the decadent castles, you can enjoy a visit to the Roquetaillade castle and Cadillac castle.
 Or, pedal through the charming town of Cadillac for a guided bike tour.
 (B,L,D)